15pa1a0406/movie-trailer1/README.md

 movie-trailer-438

-Description
+Description:

 My project movie trailer is about containing my set of favourite movies and on clicking the images of the movie poster it's youtube trailer is played on the same tab by hovering the background.

-Stack used
+Stack used:-

-Front end : html,css,javascript
+1.Front end : html,css,javascript

-Backend : python cgi model
+2.Backend : python cgi model

-Requirements
+*Requirements:-

-Python3
+1.Python3

-Modern browser
+2.Modern browser

-Python packages:cgi model
+3.Python packages:cgi model

-Local development
+*Local development:-

-Clone this Repository.
+1.Clone this Repository.

-Change the directory.
+2.Change the directory.

-Run the entertainment_center.py file on python 2.7 idle.
+3.Run the entertainment_center.py file on python 2.7 idle.

-A html file is created on running the file.
+4.A html file is created on running the file.

-You can also run the html file on your favourite browser.
+5.You can also run the html file on your favourite browser.